 PACE stands for Program of All-Inclusive Care for the Elderly.
-It is a little-known program that more than 40,000 elders take part in.
-PACE provides in-home care for seniors.
-It is completely optional, but a great program for those needing in-depth medical and social services.
+It’s a little-known program that more than 40,000 people age 55 or older take part in.
+PACE provides in-home care, and can help you get in-depth medical and social services.

-With PACE, you have an experienced team dedicated to focusing on you and your health care needs.
+With PACE, you have an experienced team dedicated to focusing on you and your healthcare needs.
 These teams are composed of a primary care physician, a nurse, a social worker, a physical therapist, an occupational therapist, a recreational therapist or activity coordinator, a dietitian, a home care liaison, and other health care professionals.
-They work with you and your family to make sure the care that you get is superior.
-Because you get an entire team, they really get to know you and your specific needs.
+They work with you and your family to ensure that the care that you get is top-notch.

-PACE might require you to use a PACE-preferred doctor.
-This is because these doctors are trained specifically for comprehensive medical needs and are well-suited to help you make important health care decisions.
+Before you enroll, you should know that PACE might require you to use a PACE-preferred doctor.
+This is because these doctors are trained specially for comprehensive medical needs and are well-suited to help you make important health care decisions.

 What Does Medicare PACE Cover?

 PACE covers a variety of services.
-These services include, but are not limited to:
+These services include, but aren’t limited to:

 - Adult day primary care